Frequently asked questions

 What conditions must I meet to be eligible for allocation?

 You need to be 18 years old, registered and active on Bjarg’s waiting list and have submitted an application.
-You need to be a valid union member of an affiliate of the Icelandic Confederation of Labour (ASÍ) or the Federation of State and Municipal Employees (BSRB) at least for the last 24 months at the time of allocation and be active in the labor market.
+You need to be a valid union member of an affiliate of the Icelandic Confederation of Labour (ASÍ) or the Federation of State and Municipal Employees (BSRB) for at least 21 out of the last 24 months at the time of allocation and be active in the labor market.
 You must fall below certain income and asset limits at the beginning of the rent and the debt burden of the rent should normally not exceed 25% to 30% of the total income, taking housing benefits into account.

 What should I do to register to a waiting list?